How to get rid of NYC rats without brutality? Birth control is one idea

 City Council Member Shaun Abreu proposed a city ordinance Thursday that would establish a pilot program for controlling the millions of rats lurking in subway stations and empty lots by using birth control instead of lethal chemicals.
 Abreu, chair of the Committee on Sanitation and Solid Waste Management, said the contraceptives also are more ethical and humane than other methods.

-The contraceptive, called ContraPest, is contained in salty, fatty pellets that are scattered in rat-infested areas as bait.
-It works by targeting ovarian function in female rats and disrupting sperm cell production in males, The New York Times reported.
+The contraceptives are contained in baits that are scattered in rat-infested areas.
+One brand of liquid bait, ContraPest, works by targeting ovarian function in female rats and disrupting sperm cell production in males, The New York Times reported.

 New York exterminators currently kill rats using snap and glue traps, poisons that make them bleed internally, and carbon monoxide gas that can suffocate them in burrows.
 Some hobbyists have even trained their dogs to hunt them.

-Note: This story was first published April 14, 2024.
-It has been updated April 19, 2024, to correct that ContraPest is a liquid, not a pellet, and to make clear that ContraPest is not the only contraceptive that can be used under the proposal.
-Other contraceptives approved by federal regulators could also be used.